kutaslab/fitgrid/docs/source/contributing.rst

    in an active conda environment populated with the latest compatible ``fitgrid`` dependencies along with :std:doc:`pytest
    <pytest:index>`, the :std:doc:`black <black:index>` code formatter, and
-   sphinx documentation utility packages because that's what the continuous integration workflow does.
+   sphinx documentation generation packages because that's what the continuous integration workflow does.
 For example, a fresh conda environment for developing a new fitgrid feature or fix can be created and activated like so: ::